bshrestha-1/Labyrinth/README.md

    git clone https://github.com/yourusername/labyrinth-game.git
    cd labyrinth-game

-How to Play
+## How to Play
-    Start the Game: Run the main_game.py file.
+- Start the Game: Run the main_game.py file.
-    Select Your Card: Each player takes turns selecting a card from their hand.
+- Select Your Card: Each player selects a card from their hand.
-    Choose a Direction: After selecting a card, choose a direction to move (up, down, left, right).
+- Choose a Direction: After selecting a card, choose a direction to move (up, down, left, right).
-    Use Card Effects: Perform the corresponding action depending on the card type.
+- Use Card Effects: Perform the corresponding action depending on the card type.
-    Win Conditions:
+- Win Conditions:
-        The Runner wins by reaching the exit.
+  - The Runner wins by reaching the exit.
-        The Chaser wins by catching the Runner.
+  - The Chaser wins by catching the Runner.

-Game Rules
+## Game Rules
-    The game board is a 10x10 grid, where:
+- The game board is a 10x10 grid, where:
-        The blue circle represents the Runner.
+     - The blue circle represents the Runner.
-        The red circle represents the Chaser.
+     - The red circle represents the Chaser.
-        The green box represents the exit.
+     - The green box represents the exit.
-        The white tiles represent walls.
+     - The white tiles represent walls.
-        The hollow walkway represents open spaces.
+     - The hollow walkway represents open spaces.
-    Players can use cards to move, manipulate the board, or draw new cards.
+- Players can use cards to move, manipulate the board, or draw new cards.
-    Players can only move through walls if they use a Key Card.
+- Players can only move through walls if they use a Key Card.
-    The game ends when the Runner escapes or the Chaser catches the Runner.
+- The game ends when the Runner escapes or the Chaser catches the Runner.

-Contributing
+## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or features, open an issue or submit a pull request.
     - Fork the repository.
     - Create a new branch (git checkout -b feature/YourFeature).